 Salesforce is one big database with a bunch of intricate layers.
 Every data point can be immediately related to other data points creating insanely complex data models that can drive your business.
 It's critical to remember that every relationship — Master-Detail or Lookup — significantly increases the complexity of your data model.
 And when you have a bunch of relationships, deleting records, adding records, and modifying records can have wide-reaching impacts within your data model and data pool.

 Do You Want to Get More Out Of Your Salesforce Data?

 Salesforce has simplified the process of connecting to other Salesforce organizations.
 With S2S or Salesforce to Salesforce, you can rapidly set up record and object sharing between organizations — facilitating data sharing methods and strategies.
 With Xplenty, you can rapidly create hyper-visualized data pipelines between Salesforce, S2S, and almost any of your legacy servers or cloud data warehouses.
 Are you ready to put all of that Salesforce data to good use?
-Create an account now and get your first 7 days for free!
+Begin your free 14-day trial now.